 The Academy differs from the traditional high school in its approach to learning and in the creation of a living-learning community.
 CHA offers students a chance to know and make friends with other enthusiastic, energetic students with high intellectual capacities.
 The interaction of students with different backgrounds is one of the most valuable aspects of the academy.

-There is no cost to students except for personal articles, laundry, snacks, and incidental expenses and a $195 tuition processing fee.
+There is no cost to students except for personal articles, snacks, incidental expenses, and a $195 tuition processing fee.
 Fee waived for students receiving free or reduced student lunch, or ACT Fee Waiver.

 All students applying for the Commonwealth Honors Academy should have a 3.5 GPA (on a 4-point scale) and 25 Composite ACT (or the equivalent PSAT, SAT or another standardized test score).
 High school juniors throughout Kentucky as well as the Murray State University out-of-state service region are invited to apply.

 Interdisciplinary Humanities & Fine Arts Course